rsmusllp/king-phisher/docs/source/server/database/schema.rst

    .. db:field:: name

+      A short, human-readable name for the entity.

       :nullable: False
       :type: String

    .. db:field:: description

+      A field to store any descriptive information regarding the entity.

       :nullable: True
       :type: String

    .. db:field:: industry_id

+      The identifier of the primary industry in which the entity operates.

       :nullable: True
       :foreignkey: :db:fld:`industries.id`

    .. db:field:: url_main

+      The URL to the entity's main web site, useful for incorporation into site templates.

       :nullable: True
       :type: String

    .. db:field:: url_email

+      The URL to the entity's email portal, useful for incorporation into site templates.

       :nullable: True
       :type: String

    .. db:field:: url_remote_access

+      The URL for the entity's remote access solution, useful for incorporation into site templates.

       :nullable: True
       :type: String